jocew1904/105-unit-3/README.md

 This repository contains **one python notebook** with a manipulated data set and markdown instructions, a **.csv file** with GDP per capita data across several nations, and a **.csv file** with the final manipulated data of GDP per capita and perent change in Scandanavian nations.
 See **Data** folder to access the files.

+## How can this Data be Used?
+This repository was created since many people, both economists and students, praise the economic growth and overall wellbeing of Scandanavian nations.
+It can be used to contribute to research about the state of Scandanavian economies and which nation's economic policies to adopt in the US.

 ## Who is this Repository For?
 The project is designed to serve researchers, students, policymakers, economists, professors, or **_anyone_** with economic curiosities that might lack the understanding, time, or expertise to process loads of economic data themselves.